 Tilburg keeps on finding new ways to innovate!
-From repurposing an old locomotive hall into a state-of-the-art library, the LocHal, to creating the citizen-driven Spoorpark — Tilburg keeps giving us more reasons to love it.
+From repurposing an old locomotive hall into a state-of-the-art library to creating the citizen-driven Spoorpark — Tilburg keeps giving us more reasons to love it.
 This time, with a bus station powered by 250 m2 of solar panels.

 Additionally, the material used for the awning is ETFE foil, which requires little maintenance.
 It’s practically self-cleaning.

 The bus station is only one part of a large-scale project to bolster the city’s public transport system.
 The same architecture firm has undertaken other projects in the city by working on renovating a train station.

 READ MORE | 19 outstanding things to do in Tilburg in 2023

 They also built a new bicycle parking space for 3,900 bicycles at Tilburg train station, which opened in July 2020.
 So luxurious is this new bike parking that it’s earned the nickname the “bicycle hotel”.